 Drug Take-Back Locations

-The Drug Enforcement Agency (DEA) passed new rules that allow community members to safely and discretely discard unused, unwanted medicine at participating pharmacies.
-You may dispose of both Over-The-Counter (OTC) and prescription medications.
+Instead, dispose of them safely.
+Oregon’s Drug Enforcement Agency (DEA) passed new rules that allow community members to safely and discretely discard unused and/or unwanted over-the-counter (OTC) and prescription medicine at participating pharmacies.

 Please note: